zowe/zowe-install-packaging/containers/conformance.md

 - `instance.env` or `zowe.yaml` must be stored in a ConfigMap and be mounted under `/home/zowe/instance` directory.
 - If the user is using `instance.env`, `<keystore>/zowe-certificates.env` content must also be stored in a ConfigMap and be mounted to `/home/zowe/keystore`.
 - All certificates must be stored in Secrets.
 Those files will be mounted under the `/home/zowe/keystore` directory.
 - Secrets must be defined manually by a system administrator.
-Zowe Helm Chart and Zowe Operator do NOT define content of Secrets.
+Zowe Helm Chart and Zowe Operator do NOT define the content of Secrets.

 ### `ompzowe/zowe-launch-scripts` Image and initContainers